 Norwegian Police University College

 The Norwegian Police University College (PHS) is Norway's sole institution for police officer education, with over 100 years of history.
-It offers bachelor, master, and PhD programs and is a leader in law enforcement research, sharing best practices nationwide and internationally.
+We offer bachelor, continuing professional development, and master programs.
+PHS staff engages in independent research and collaborates actively on the Nordic, European and international level.
+PHS contributes to the frontiers of police science and police-related fields of research, sharing best practices nationwide and internationally.

 PHS’s competitive bachelor program attracts around 5.8 applicants per spot, with nearly equal gender representation.
 We also offer continuing professional development courses to over 3,000 students annually, including 150 students from European law enforcement agencies.
 These courses range in subject from hostage negotiations to Police mentor education.
 We have three master’s programs and several doctoral candidates doing research out our institution.